 Glossary of Terms in the Consortium Directory Online

-Consortium – An organization usually consisting of a number of libraries, which may be of the same or different types, that have organised either formally or informally to undertake collective activities such as collective purchasing of online content or to share resources, training or a union catalogue.
+Consortium – An organization, usually consisting of a number of member libraries, which may be of the same or different types, that have organised either formally or informally to undertake collective activities such as collective purchasing of online content or to share resources, training or a union catalogue.

-Consortium Classification – Type of consortium, describing its basic structure for online content acquisition or other activities.
+Consortium Activity – Type of consortium, describing its basic structure for online content acquisition or other activities.
 Types of consortium classifications:

 - Cataloguing Consortium: An organisation where cataloguing and other technical services tasks may be accomplished centrally and possibly for a fee.
 Shared cataloguing practices and/or a joint online union catalogue, cataloguing may or may not tie in with Interlibrary Loan.

 - Interlibrary Loan Consortium: Systematic consortium-wide Interlibrary loan arrangements, with or without supporting a union catalogue.